 I am of the settled view that there is a doubt if the guilt of the appellant was really established and proved beyond reasonable doubt.
-It is clear from the above observation that the judgment by the trail magistrate was not proper for non-compliance with the law.
+It is clear from the above observation that the judgment by the trial magistrate was not proper for non-compliance with the law.
 This is an obvious omission and irregularity that ought to have been observed by the trail Magistrate and even the prosecution.
-Taking into account that the offence involved grievous sexual abuse, the trial magistrate was required to fully scrutinize, analyses and evaluate the evidence to satisfy himself that all elements of such offence were made and there was actually an attempted rape made by the accused.
+Taking into account that the offence involved grievous sexual abuse, the trial magistrate was required to fully scrutinize, analyses and evaluate the evidence to satisfy himself that all elements of such offence were made and there was actually a rape made by the accused.

 With all irregularities I have observed, it cannot be said that the appellant was availed with fair trial.
 In the circumstances I am satisfied that the appellant's conviction and sentence was not properly done as the trial court failed to notice some irregularities which lead to injustice on the part of the accused who is now the appellant.
 Having established that in this case the trial magistrate has failed to comply with the requirements of proceedings and judgment writing that renders both the proceedings and judgment invalid, the question is, has such omission or irregularity occasioned into injustice to the accused/appellant?.
 If the answer is yes, what will be the proper order to be made by this court at this stage?.
-The other question at this juncture would now be, having observed such irregularities, would it proper for this court to order retrial or trial de novo?.
-There are various authorities that have underlined the principles and circumstance to guide court in determining as to whether it is proper to order retrial or trial de novo or not.
+The other question at this juncture would now be, having observed such irregularities, would it be proper for this court to order retrial or trial de novo?.
+There are various authorities that have underlined the principles and circumstance to quide the court in determining as to whether it is proper to order retrial or trial de novo or not.

 I wish to refer the case of Fatehali Manji V.R, [1966] EA 343, cited by the case of Kanguza s/o Machemba v.
-R Criminal Appeal NO. 157B OF 2013, where the Court of Appeal of East Africa restated the principles upon which court should order retrial.
-It said:- because of insufficiency of evidence or for the purpose of enabling the prosecution to fill up gaps in its evidence at the first trial; even where a conviction is vitiated by a mistake of the trial court for which the prosecution is not to blame, it does not necessarily follow that a retrial should be ordered; each case must depend on its particular facts and circumstances and an order for retrial should only be made where the interests of justice require it and should not be ordered where it is likely to cause an injustice to the accused person..."
+R Criminal Appeal NO. 157B

+OF 2013, where the Court of Appeal of East Africa restated the principles upon which court should order retrial.
+It said:-

+"...in general a retrial will be ordered only when the original trial was illegal or defective; it will not be ordered where the conviction is set aside because of insufficiency of evidence or for the purpose of enabling the prosecution to fill up gaps in its evidence at the first trial; even where a conviction is vitiated by a mistake of the trial court for which the prosecution is not to blame, it does not necessarily follow that a retrial should be ordered; each case must depend on its particular facts and circumstances and an order for retrial should only be made where the interests of justice require it and should not be ordered where it is likely to cause an injustice to the accused person..."